technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt3.md

 The template deploys alerts with environment-aware thresholds.
 Production gets tighter thresholds and higher severity.
 Dev gets more tolerance.
 The alerts themselves contain the context-aware KQL from Part 1, so they only fire when conditions actually warrant attention.

+The `customProperties` block is important.
+Those tags enable downstream automation to know what kind of alert this is and whether it's safe to auto-remediate.
+That metadata becomes critical when you start building self-healing capabilities.

 **Adapt for your environment:**

 - Add additional alert rules for the patterns from Part 2